 The role of the witness is to attest to the identity of the person signing the will.
 The witnesses sign the will after acknowledging and confirming certain facts required by state law, usually including the following:

-The writer of the will was of sound mind when they signed it
+The writer of the will was of sound mind when they signed it, which is called having testamentary capacity

 The document is in fact a will